 And as per usual, I am not advocating that you should be applying for credit cards here and there if you cannot handle them and have an issue paying off the balance every month.
 The deals and points that you would get from your purchases would be nullified with the credit card debt and interest that you would accrue if you did not pay your balance off in full every month.

 So far, I have been pretty happy with the RBC Visa Infinite card (as I was a few years ago) and have already used some of the points to book a car rental on my next trip.
 I liked the ease of use and the lack of inflated prices when you are booking.
-Certainly beats using Aeroplan rewards, that’s for sure.

-Readers, what do you think about the RBC Visa Infinite Avion card?
+Readers, what do you think about the RBC Visa Infinite Avion Card?
 What was your favourite reward from it?